nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Press the **up arrow key** to cycle back through previously entered commands.
 * Press the **down arrow key** to move forward through the command history.
 * This feature is useful for repeating recent commands without needing to retype them.

-**Tips:**
-- Use the arrow keys to quickly correct or modify a recent command.
-- This feature can save time when you need to execute similar commands repeatedly.

 [Back to Table of Contents](#table-of-contents)